RELATED ARTS TEAM

 Grammy nominated “Music Educator of the Year"

 Mrs. Roberts has taught for 16 years, 13 of those years at Sullins.
 Her two oldest boys, Nicholas and Nolan, attended Sullins.
-Her youngest son, Branson, is currently in Junior Kindergarten, and her daughter, Ella, is a first grade student.
+Her youngest son, Branson, is currently in Kindergarten, and her daughter, Ella, is a second grade student.
 Mrs. Roberts loves to play the piano, go to ETSU ball games, and enjoys singing anywhere she goes.

 "I teach to see the very instant that a child “gets it“ - the moment everything that you have taught them becomes relevant in their life and in their eyes - the moment they believe that anything and everything is possible."